British entertainment, left in dark, seeks government insurance help

 Organisers of live performances in Britain are seeking a scheme like the 500 million pound ($661 million) deal announced by the British government for the film and TV industry in July.

-The scheme insures productions for 70% of their losses if they have to abandon production due to the pandemic, up to a maximum of five million pounds.
+The scheme will insure productions for 70% of their losses if they have to abandon production due to the pandemic, up to a maximum of five million pounds.

-The Department for Digital, Culture, Media and Sport did not respond to a request for comment.
+"We are working to get the scheme (for the film and TV industry) open for applications as soon as possible and we have committed to cover eligible losses from the date the scheme was announced," the Department for Digital, Culture, Media and Sport said in an emailed statement on Monday.

 The entertainment industry is one of the hardest hit by months of lockdown and ongoing social distancing requirements.